Crappie – Fair: A few crappies have been caught at sunrise or sunset with wax worms.

 Walleye season is closed

 West Okoboji Lake

 There is 26-30 inches of ice and walleye season is closed.
-Bluegill – Slow: Most fishermen have been targeting Emerson and Millers Bay and weeds have been a key factor.
+Bluegill – Slow: Most anglers have been targeting Emerson and Millers Bay and weeds have been a key factor.
 The fishing has been hit or miss with some days being much better than others.
-Yellow Perch – Fair: Fish have been in 40-plus feet of water and lots of small fish have been caught.
+Yellow Perch – Fair: Fish have been in 40 plus feet of water and lots of small fish have been caught.
 Keep in mind that fish coming out of deep water have a higher mortality rate.

 Five Island Lake

-There is 24-28 inches of ice.
-Most fishing activity is around the upper part of the lake with crappie, perch, catfish, and walleye making up most of the catch.
+There is 24-28 inches of ice on the lake.
+Most activity is focused around the upper part of the lake with crappie, perch, catfish, and walleye making up most of the catch.

 Lost Island Lake

 There is 28-30 inches of ice and there has been little fishing pressure.

 For more information contact the Spirit Lake Hatchery at 712-336-1840.